makevoid/brainwallet_image_keyboard/Readme.md

 ### Infos

-This is a repo that contains just a private key keyboard, the keyboard in ascii is:
+This is a repo that contains just a private key, image based tool, not a keyboard:

         ---------------------------------------------------------------------